Dr Ruza Ivanovic

 A key component of this work is the use of geochemical tracers of ocean circulation to understand past changes in ocean circulation.
 To best use these tools, I am supervising the implementation of the following tracers in the ocean component of the UM version 4.5 climate model (HadCM3 and FAMOUS):

-- Carbon-13 isotopes (δ13C): productivity and remineralisation (nutrients)
+- Carbon-13 isotopes (δ13C): productivity and remineralisation (nutrients): COMPLETED

 The coupled model (atmosphere and ocean) also includes oxygen isotopes and deuterium (δ18O, δD).